 First, frequent flyer programs are a way for airlines to encourage loyalty.
 The more you fly with their airline, the more rewards you’ll get.
 These rewards are often measured in “miles” or “points”, which once accumulated can be redeemed for free flights, hotels, or even cash.
 If you fly often enough, airlines will reward you with “status”, which means that you’ll get access to lounges, seat upgrades and more.

 Although every airline has their own frequent flyer program – even here in China – not all frequent flyer programs are created equal.
-This is particularly true when you live as an expat in China.
+This is particularly true when you’re trying to take advantage of frequent flyer programs for China.

 I like to say that the value of a frequent flyer program for expats can often be summed up in two words: airline alliance.